Tiro-health/web-sdk-tutorial/npm+angular/README.md

 This is the Angular version of the Tiro Web SDK tutorial, demonstrating how to integrate the Tiro Web SDK into an Angular application.

-## Features
+## What this tutorial shows

-- **Form Filler Component**: Interactive form filling using Tiro's AI-powered form filler
+- How to integrate the Tiro Web SDK into an Angular application
-- **Narrative Component**: AI-generated narrative based on form data
+- Setting up React globals for SDK compatibility
-- **Angular Integration**: Proper Angular component architecture with services
+- Mounting form filler and narrative components
-- **TypeScript Support**: Full TypeScript support for better development experience
+- Basic Angular component lifecycle management

 ## Project Structure